 If your employee handbook is due for an audit, follow this guide to learn how to go about it.

 Ideally, an employee handbook review should be performed at least once a year.
 This ensures it remains up-to-date and complies with current federal, state, and local employment laws.
-Once changes are made to the handbook, it is important to immediately notify the employees.
-Besides ensuring staff understands and abides by the company policies and procedures, reviewing the manual protects the company from the risk of non-compliance, which can result in potential lawsuits.
+Once changes are made to the handbook, it is important to notify the employees immediately.
+Besides ensuring staff understand and abide by the company's policies and procedures, reviewing the manual protects the company from the risk of non-compliance, which can result in potential lawsuits.

-If your business is looking to hire a group of people all at the same time then review the handbook before onboarding to ensure things are up to date and reflective of your company's current rules.
+If your business is looking to hire a group of people all at the same time, then review the handbook before proceeding to employee onboarding to ensure things are up to date and reflective of your company's current rules.

 In addition, the handbook should be manually reviewed by a professional every two years.
 An audit by an employment attorney helps identify employee handbook compliance issues that may expose the company to litigation.